-TERMS OF REFERENCE FOR THE JOINT EMPLOYMENT EQUITY COMMITTEE
+TERMS OF REFERENCE FOR THE JOINT DIVERSITY EQUITY and INCLUSION COMMITTEE

-Develop an Employment Equity Plan which:
+Develop a Diversity, Equity and Inclusion Plan which:

-- impacts on in-scope and out-of-scope employees and positions; - that the cost of implementation and maintenance of the Employment Equity Plan will be the responsibility of the Employer.
-Therefore, these costs will be reviewed and approved by the Employer prior to the plan being forwarded to the Saskatchewan Human Rights Commission. - identifies and refers any changes needed to the Collective Agreement to the respective parties for negotiation and ratification; and - contains a structure for plan implementation, evaluation and revision that: - involves the union, involves the employer, ensures ongoing monitoring and evaluation of the plan, and includes realistic goals and time frames. - Provides for input by interested individuals and designate groups.
+- impacts on in-scope and out-of-scope employees and positions; - that the cost of implementation and maintenance of the Diversity, Equity and Inclusion Plan will be the responsibility of the Employer.
+Therefore, these costs will be reviewed and approved by the Employer prior to the plan being forwarded to the Saskatchewan Human Rights Commission. - identifies and refers any changes needed to the Collective Agreement to the respective parties for negotiation and ratification; and - contains a structure for plan implementation, evaluation and revision that: - involves the Union, involves the Employer, ensures ongoing monitoring and evaluation of the plan, and includes realistic goals and time frames. - Provides for input by interested individuals and designate groups.